Nguyen-Hoa/SWIPE/README.md

 # SWIPE
-Smart Watering with Image Processing and Evapotranspiration
+Smarter Watering with Image Processing and Evapotranspiration

-Abstract:
+EECS280 Project

+Abstract (incomplete): Evapotranspiration (ET) is a widely used metric for estimating plant moisture.
+A popular application of ET is in irrigation scheduling, where water consumption is minimized while keeping plants at a desired level.